holtzmanjon/holtzmanjon.github.io/research/research.md

 I am interested in structural properties of galaxies, in particular disk galaxies and the nature of bulges; I've been involved in both photometric and spectroscopic studies.
-I've also been studying properties of galaxies as a function of their environment.
+I've also studied properties of galaxies as a function of their environment.

 ##### Star clusters